CajunSystems/cajunsystems.github.io/docs/core-features/actor-id-strategies.md

 ---
 sidebar_position: 1
-title: Actor ID Strategies
+title: Actor IDs
 ---

-# Actor ID Strategies
+# Actor IDs

 Cajun provides a flexible and powerful system for managing actor identities.
 This guide covers all the ways you can control how actors are identified in your system.